ConnorWilliams/LEng-COMS22201/README.md

 | Whole Language                           | test7.w      | 70%        |
 | Extra Features                           |              | 71% - 100% |

-You can implement the language features in any order, subject to certain precedence constraints, which are intended to make the compiler easier to develop and test.
-For each language feature, the Prerequisites column shows the features that must be implemented before it (or at the same time).

 Your program must correctly compile each test program in order to get any marks for the corresponding language feature.
 (This does not necessarily mean that you will get full marks for correctly compiling the given test program.)

 If you have spare time after completing the above, you can get extra marks for the following: